standungan/Python4Beginners/README.md

 # Python Tutorial Portal

 ## Overview
-MAIBOOK is a static web app that presents a multi-part Python tutorial series.
+This is a static web app that presents a multi-part Python tutorial series.
 The site loads Markdown chapters on demand, converts them to HTML with `marked`, and applies syntax highlighting with `highlight.js`, giving learners an interactive documentation-style reading experience.

 ## Repository Layout
 - `index.html` � Page shell that wires the table of contents, content area, and external libraries.